 Remote Work is trending right now — and rightly so.
-As the COVID-19 outbreak continues to disrupt business operations, companies are forced to radically change the way they function and must come up with new strategies to hire and onboard new hires.
+As the COVID-19 outbreak continues to disrupt business operations, companies have had to innovate and radically change the way they function and come up with new strategies to hire and onboard new hires.

 Different locations and time zones make it difficult for employees to engage in a structured onboarding programs meant for regular employees.
 Productivity could get affected owing to the longer time taken for remote employees to grasp how things are done in the new company.